thenexthub/Codira/stdlib/public/Data/DataTables/Documentation/Guides/Power Users.md

 # Penguin for Power Users #

-Although Penguin is designed to be easy to pick up and get started, Penguin and Swift combine together to make powerful analysis concise.
+Although Penguin is designed to be easy to pick up and get started, Penguin and Codira combine together to make powerful analysis concise.

 ## Extensions on `PTable` ##

-Because `PTable` is just a normal Swift type, you can define extensions on it.
+Because `PTable` is just a normal Codira type, you can define extensions on it.

 > Warning: overusing these power features can make your code harder for others (including your
 > "future self") harder to understand later.
 Use appropriate caution, and happy analyzing!